-Related is the belief that polygraphs might be useful as a deterrent: if a sex offender believes he or she is going to be regularly subjected to accurate lie detection tests, committing a crime suddenly looks like a guarantee of heading back to prison.
-For both of these uses, it doesn't matter whether the test actually works or not, just that it's perceived as effective.
+Related is the belief that polygraphs might be useful as a deterrent: If a sex offender believes he or she is going to be regularly subjected to accurate lie detection tests, committing a crime suddenly looks like a guarantee of heading back to prison.
+For both of these uses, it doesn't matter whether the test actually works, just that it's perceived as effective.

 But Saxe believes that for some people, there may be a less cynical factor involved — something that more closely resembles myth or religion than science.